Mercury13/unicodia-sesh/README.md

 - Mini-task 3a.
 Create stubs of special characters. ☂️ 3359/3995 ✅ November 2025
 - Milestone 3b.
 Beat NewGardiner in coverage. ✅ December 2025
 - **Phase 4.** Move to Unicode 18. ☂️ 3575/3995 ✅ February 2026
 - Mini-task 4a.
+Track and draw ninja changes of Unicode 18
+- Mini-task 4b.
 Lay marks of damaged hashes.
 An interesting programmer’s task that won’t bloat the font very much.
 - ???
-Special version that supports mirrored characters (unneeded for Unicodia, 2× bigger).
+Special version that supports mirrored characters (unneeded for Unicodia, 2× bigger)
 - ???
 Make build process less path-dependent

 Probably WILL NEVER support full formatting.